andy64lol/Our_Legacy/README.md

 3. **New Features** - Extend the main.py file with additional functionality
 4. **Bug Fixes** - Test thoroughly after any modifications

+For modding assistance, please read the [documentation for modding](documentation.md)

 ## Credits

+- **Andy64lolxd** - Creator of the project and maintainer.

 **Our Legacy** - A text-based CLI fantasy RPG experience Created with Python and JSON for maximum accessibility and modifiability.